-Figure 4.6: A projection of the statistics from Figure [4.5] onto the vertical (timing) axis between the momentum range of 0.3-1.5 GeV/c.
-This projection range was chosen so that the distortion from the lower kaon band was minimized.
-A Gaussian fit was performed and is included in the figure where the mean and width of the distribution are given in the legend.
+Figure 4.13: A projection of the statistics from Figure [4.12] onto the vertical (timing) axis between the momentum range of 0.3-4.0 GeV/C. A Gaussian fit was performed and is included in the figure where the mean and width of the distribution are given in the legend.
+The distortion of statistics towards the higher timing differences is due to protons included in this Monte Carlo study.